 The Commonwealth Government has commissioned ANROWS to implement a dedicated Perpetrator Interventions Research Stream.
 The research stream is a priority within the Second Action Plan and Third Action Plan of the National Plan to Reduce Violence against Women and their Children 2010-2022.
 The Perpetrator Interventions Research Stream is funded by the Commonwealth Government to support states and territories to implement the National Outcome Standards for Perpetrator Interventions (NOSPI), developed by the Australian Commonwealth, state and territory governments and endorsed by the Council of Australian Governments on 11 December 2015.

 "Perpetrator interventions" refers to the many interventions with perpetrators of violence in Australia, including interfaces with the community sector, and interventions within the context of the civil, criminal, child protection and family law systems, in addition to men's behaviour change programs and other related programs.

-ANROWS also expects to be announcing additional research in this stream in early 2017.
+Thus far 11 projects have commenced.
+ANROWS expects to be announcing two additional research projects in this stream in early 2017.

 The Perpetrator Interventions Research Priorities 2017-19 research stream comprises projects under four strategic research themes: